harness/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 - Currently, Harness integrates with Spot only for Amazon Web Services (AWS) deployments by using Elastigroups.
 - Spot Elastigroup deployments support AMI artifacts only.
-- Spot Elastigroup deployments support only Basic, Canary, and Blue Green execution types.
+- Spot Elastigroup deployments support only basic, canary, and blue green execution types.

 ### Google Cloud Functions

-For an overview of Harness' support for platforms, methodologies, and related technologies, see [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).
+For an overview of Harness' support for platforms, methodologies, and related technologies, go to [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).

 #### What is a Google Cloud Function deployment?